 From the Ashes

 Like a phoenix, Bishop rebuilt his life several times after the Dark Ages from next to nothing.
 Eventually, he found himself raising his autistic child alone while working and going to school full-time.
 In 2007, his mother lost her battle with leukemia.
 Having made peace with her in the final days of her life, Bishop came to restore his relationship with his elder son and father.
 In 2008, he would be tried again in the battlefield of life set off by the final dissolution of his decades-long, rocky relationship with the mother of his daughter and youngest son.

 Starting in 2009, Bishop spent several years with a male partner who became the ‘other dad’ to his youngest son and they raised him together through puberty and the roughest of the teen years.
 Many years of mad traveling and ecstatic performances through time and space as they performed at Renaissance Festivals and Victorian events, there was an amazing level of joy and beauty throughout those years.
 He and his partner separated in 2016 and Bishop now lives alone with his son as they strive to see him graduate high school and enter college while, at the same time, Bishop begins his graduate work in Psychology at Angelo State University.

-With 2016 already underway, his work as a full-time student, technology professional, and lay counselor continues.
-He is also focused on completing two new manuscripts for publication as well as starting his own autobiography—The Law of Falling Bodies, a three-volume, nonlinear exposé of his phenomenal journey and adventures through life—with the assistance of author Cassandra Blackburn who previously interviewed Bishop for the only unscripted interview ever granted, hellbourne: an evening with evil, on the 2003 Winter Equinox.
+Starting in January 2016 and moving forward, his work as a full-time student, technology professional, and lay counselor continues.
+Bishop also branched out in late 2016 and began working as an Assistant Behavior Analyst focused on learning challenged and autistic children.
+He is also focused on completing two new manuscripts for publication as well as starting his own autobiography—The Law of Falling Bodies, a three-volume, nonlinear exposé of his phenomenal journey and adventures through life.

 What the future holds from here .. is anybody’s guess.